NewayPix/tux/README.md

 - Go to `vendor/kokiri` and execute `make kokiri`
 - Go back to the root folder and execute `make`
 - Make sure the binary is side to side with the assets folder

+Or... you can just execute the compile script to have build it.
+A lot of improvements to that script are needed.